DarkOceanInteractive/git-conventions/README.md

 - Once you are done, create a `pull request` and link to the issue:
    - Assign yourself to the pull request
    - Assign reviewers
-- After the pull request has been reviewed, it can be merged.
+- After the pull request has been reviewed, it may be merged.

 ### Merging a pull request

 When merging a pull request, the default behaviour creates a new commit with a message like `Merge pull request #<id> from <username>/<branch-name>`.
-If that may help keep track of merges in the history, I personally prefer not including this commit, as it adds nothing useful to the rest of the branch's commits and pollutes the history with a [non-conventional commit message](#commit-conventions).
+While that may help keep track of merges in the history, I personally prefer not including this commit, as it adds nothing useful to the rest of the branch's commits and pollutes the history with a [non-conventional commit message](#commit-conventions).